 The three types include:

 (1) traditional dental insurance with in and out-of-network coverages, cost sharing, deductible, and copays.
-Traditional insurance can either be an in-network plan or both in and out-of-network (PPO)
+Traditional insurance can either be an in-network plan or both in and out-of-network (PPO).
+Many senior dental insurance plans have a waiting period on basic and major services.
+However, there are a few dental insurance plans for seniors which have no waiting period.

 (2) indemnity insurance plans which will pay a benefit directly to you or the dentist.
-It doesn’t usually matter which dentist you go to
+It doesn’t usually matter which dentist you go to.
+Most indemnity plans have a waiting period.

-(3) discount dental plans which you pay out-of-pocket costs at a discount off the dentist’s rate, per a contracted fee schedule
+(3) discount dental plans which you pay out-of-pocket costs at a discount off the dentist’s rate, per a contracted fee schedule.
+These plans are not insurance and they do not have waiting periods.

 We touch base on all of these coverage types throughout the article.

-How To Find An Affordable Dental Insurance Plan
+How To Find An Affordable Senior Dental Insurance Plan

-However, you can obtain affordable dental insurance.
-You just need to understand how to go about doing so.
+However, seniors can obtain affordable dental insurance.
+They just need to understand how to go about doing so.
 We discuss that next.

 Affordable Dental Insurance For Seniors – Pick Your Dentist